 Geography is the study of the earth as the home of humanity - including both its human and physical characteristics.
 In their quest to understand the earth and its processes, geographers first ask where things are located, but more importantly, they seek to answer why these distributions occur.

 Eratosthenes, a 3rd century B.C.E. librarian, is considered to be the first person to use the term “Geography”; however, Geography was practiced long before the ancient Greeks.
 People have always needed a spatial perspective in order to provide food and shelter for themselves.
-They needed “mental maps” to travel and trade.
-And so, Geography as a discipline is as old as human history.
+They also needed “mental maps” to travel and trade.
+So as a result, Geography as a discipline is as old as human history.

 Five Themes of Geography

 Whether you take the World Regional, Physical, Cultural, GIS, or any of the other Geography classes that we offer at Orange Coast College, your coursework will incorporate the five themes of Geography: